tjsos/pcl_proc/README.md

 # pcl_proc

-Package to filter msis_pcl pointclouds
+Package for path generation and path following.

 ### How to run
 - `roslaunch rise_multirobot bringup_simulation.launch` (or any other vehicle, but change the configs here too accordingly)